-Section structure Field Length Notes Sectio n Id (1 byte) Section Id identifies the kind of information stored in 1.
-0x01 Metadata section 2.
-0x02 Logger section 3.
-0x03 Deployment section 4.
-0x04 Non deployment related settings section 5.
-0x05 Channels section Lengt h (2 bytes) This is the total length of the section (including Section Id , Length and Content fields) Conte nt (Lengt h-3 bytes) The description of the content of each section is described below.
-If there is any unused bytes, they are set to 0xFF.
+Section structure Field Length Notes Secti on Id 1 byte Section Id identifies the kind of information stored in this section 0x01 Metadata section 0x02 Logger section 0x03 Deployment section 0x04 Non deployment related settings section 0x05 Channels section 0x06 Devices section Lengt h 2 bytes This is the total length of the section (including Section Id , Length and Content fields) Conte nt ( Length - 3) bytes The content of each section is described below.
+If there are any unused bytes, they are set to 0xFF.